What Is Demand Generation?

 - Measurement model: Leading indicators that connect to revenue outcomes rather than vanity metrics, tracking how prospects move through demand states and how marketing influences committee consensus.
 Dashboards include metrics like sales acceptance rate, opportunity creation rate, and content consumption by buying stage.

 Worked example: A B2B software company targeting enterprise IT leaders starts with expert content addressing security compliance challenges.
 They distribute insights through industry forums and executive briefings.
-When a buying committee forms, sales receives context about which stakeholders consumed which content, enabling personalized conversations that reference specific concerns raised in the content.
+When a buying committee forms, sales enters those conversations already knowing which stakeholders read which content, which specific concerns surfaced in that content, and how deeply each person engaged, so the outreach feels relevant rather than generic.

 How to measure demand gen without lying to yourself

+Pipeline contribution matters more than form fill volume.
+Full stop.
 Demand generation measurement requires leading indicators that connect to revenue outcomes: sales acceptance rate, opportunity creation rate, win rate lift, and sales cycle compression.
-Pipeline contribution matters more than form fill volume.

 Key variables include demand states progression, committee engagement patterns, content consumption depth, sales conversation quality, and attribution across multiple touchpoints.
 Companies tracking these variables see 25% higher marketing ROI than those using isolated tactics, according to TechTarget (2023).
 Results vary by deal size, ACV, and category maturity.